Compare Insurance Quotes

 One of the most important things to be aware of when it comes to putting an insurance package together based on the cost rather than the coverage is the fact that less coverage can cost you more in the long run.

 One of the easiest ways for an insurance company to offer you a lower rate is to cut the coverage – remove options and lower limits.
 Higher deductibles are another popular method of getting a lower rate.
 To be fair to Progressive, they don’t try to hide the fact that they might need to reduce coverage to get you the rate you want; the system will highlight differences in coverage so you’ll be aware of what you’re giving up.

-Still, Name Your Price is a gimmicky way of doing what just about any insurance company can and will do: offer premium choices based on varying levels of coverage.
-The wording just makes it seem like they are giving you more power over what you pay for insurance than you really have.
+Name Your Price is a way of doing what just about any insurance company can and will do: offer premium choices based on varying levels of coverage.
+The wording just makes it seem as though they are giving you more power over what you pay for insurance than you really have.